foreverallama/readmat/readme.md

 data = read_subsystem_data_(file_path)
 print(data)
 ```

 **Note**: Those working with the official `scipy` release can use `read_subsystem_legacy()`.
 This works as `scipy.io.loadmat` only returns the last object variable in a MAT-file.
 This is because `loadmat` is not able to detect the array name, replacing it with a placeholder `None` which gets overwritten for each object read from file.

-I am using a locally modified version of `scipy.io.matlab` to extract objects from a MAT-file.
-I will be adding this as a submodule soon, which allows the proper use of `read_subsystem_data()`.
+`read_subsystem_data()` uses a modified fork of `scipy`, which I've included as a submodule.
+The fork currently contains changes to `scipy.io` to return variable names for all objects in a MAT-file.
+I'm looking to integrate a large part of this code base with `scipy.io` over the next couple of weeks.

 ### MATLAB objects